 If your shares are held in "street name" and you do not indicate how you wish to vote, your broker is permitted to exercise its discretion to vote your shares on certain "routine" matters.
 The election of directors (Proposal One) and the approval of the Northern Technologies International Corporation Amended and Restated 2007 Stock Incentive Plan (Proposal Two) are not "routine" matters; whereas, the ratification of the selection of our independent registered public accounting firm (Proposal Three) is a "routine" matter.
 Accordingly, if you do not direct your broker how to vote for a director in Proposal One or how to vote for Proposal Two, your broker may not exercise discretion and may not vote your shares.
-For purposes of Proposal One and Proposal Two, broker non-votes are considered to be shares represented by proxy at the meeting but are not considered to be shares "entitled to vote" or "votes cast" at the meeting.
+For purposes of Proposal One and Proposal Two, broker non-votes are considered to be shares "entitled to vote" or "votes cast" at the meeting.
 As such, a broker non-vote will not be counted as a vote "For" or "Withheld" with respect to a director in Proposal One or a vote "For" or "Against" Proposal Two and, therefore, will have no effect on the outcome of the vote on either such proposal.
 Proxies marked "Abstain" will be counted in determining the total number of shares "entitled to vote" and "votes cast" on each of the proposals and will have the effect of a vote "Against" a proposal.